Sunset Limited: Southern Pacific

-In addition, opened 20 years before the Panama Canal, the Sunset Route vastly shortened the time to reach the West Coast from the Atlantic Ocean and Caribbean Sea, as New Orleans was already an established seaport for Atlantic shipping lines’ passengers, seeking to reach the US interior.
+In addition, opened 20 years before the Panama Canal, the Sunset Route vastly shortened the time to reach the West Coast from the Atlantic Ocean and the Caribbean Sea, as New Orleans was already an established seaport for Atlantic shipping lines’ passengers, seeking to reach the US interior.
 The Sunset Limited allowed passengers to reach the West Coast in a few days, not weeks.

 The Sunset Limited was Southern Pacific's premier train.
 Initially, the Sunset Limited was an all-Pullman train, with sleeping cars and no coaches, running from New Orleans to San Francisco via Los Angeles.
 From its beginning in 1894, until streamlining in 1950, all the train's cars had 6-wheel trucks and dark olive green paint, with black roofs and trucks.
 In the summer of 1926, it was scheduled at 71 hr 40 min New Orleans to San Francisco; it then carried a coast-to-coast sleeper from Jacksonville to Los Angeles.

+The San Francisco–Los Angeles portion of the Sunset Limited was cut on January 5, 1942.
+The cut was intended to last only several months to allow for equipment overhaul, but became permanent.
+On June 2, 1949, the Southern Pacific introduced faster schedules on several named trains.
+The Sunset Limited was reduced to 49 3/4 hours eastbound and 48 hours westbound.

 In contrast to its earliest Amtrak years, the Sunset Limited, up to its later years, made stops not only at Phoenix, but also at Mesa and Chandler, Arizona.

 Amtrak

-Amtrak left the Sunset unchanged, while it dropped the Louisville & Nashville's Gulf Wind, which operated between New Orleans and Jacksonville, Florida.
-The tracks between these two points remained unused by passenger trains until April 29, 1984, when an Amtrak train called the Gulf Coast Limited, running between New Orleans and Mobile, Alabama, began service, seeking to regenerate some form of regional intercity rail traffic between large cities outside the Northeast.
-However, this train only lasted until January 6, 1985.
-Almost five years later, on October 27, 1989, the track segment between Mobile and Flomaton, Alabama, came into passenger train use as part of the route of the Gulf Breeze.
-This was another attempt to regenerate regional inter-city rail traffic, this time between Birmingham, Alabama, and Mobile.
-The train was a reestablishment of the Mobile section of Amtrak's New York City–New Orleans Crescent.
-It branched from the Crescents route at Birmingham, turning south toward Montgomery, Flomaton, and terminating in Mobile.
-The Gulf Breeze was discontinued in 1995.

-Meanwhile, on April 4, 1993, passenger service was reestablished along the entire New Orleans–Jacksonville corridor with the extension of the Sunset Limited to Miami, using the route of Amtrak's Silver Meteor south of Jacksonville; it was serviced at Amtrak's Hialeah yards for the return trip.
-It was only the second direct rail link between Orlando and Miami, following local trains by the Atlantic Coast Line and Seaboard Coast Line in the mid-1960s.
-However, schedule unreliability caused the Sunset Limiteds eastern terminus to be truncated to Sanford on November 10, 1996.
-Service was re-extended to Orlando on October 26, 1997, and the train deadheaded (operated empty) between Orlando and Sanford for servicing.
-Sanford was, and still is, the servicing point for Amtrak's Auto Train.
+Amtrak assumed operation of most intercity passenger train routes in the United States on May 1, 1971, including those of the Southern Pacific.
+Amtrak retained the Sunset Limited and initially left its route unchanged.

+On October 2, 1981, Amtrak began operating the Chicago-bound Eagle (known as the Texas Eagle since 1988) in conjunction with the Sunset Limited.
+The routes operate as one train between Los Angeles and San Antonio, Texas.

+Extension to Florida

+The Louisville and Nashville Railroad had operated the Gulf Wind between New Orleans and Jacksonville, Florida, from 1949 to 1971, when Amtrak did not include the route in its initial system.
+The corridor saw limited service over the next two decades: from 1984 to 1985 the Gulf Coast Limited ran between New Orleans and Mobile, Alabama, and from 1989 to 1995 the Gulf Breeze served the segment between Mobile and Atmore, Alabama.